ferrilab/ferrilab/radium/doc/radium.md

 by writing this bound: `<R: Radium<Item = T>>` where `T` is another generic parameter or a named primitive.

-The `radium` project does *not* provide any unified trait system for the Rust primitives!
+Radium does *not* provide any unified trait system for the Rust primitives!
 If you want to accept `Radium::Item` as a generic parameter, you will need to use another crate (for instance, [`funty`]) to describe behavior over generic primitives.

 ## Non-Usage